Sarah Bernhardt: Debut and departure from the Comédie-Française (1862–1864)

-Bernhardt studied acting at the Conservatory from January 1860 until 1862 under two prominent actors of the Comédie Française, Joseph-Isidore Samson and Jean-Baptiste Provost.
-She wrote in her memoirs that Provost taught her diction and grand gestures, while Samson taught her the power of simplicity.
+Bernhardt studied acting at the Conservatory from January 1860 until 1862 under two prominent actors of the Comédie-Française, Joseph-Isidore Samson and Jean-Baptiste Provost.
+She wrote in her memoirs that Provost taught her diction and grand gestures, and Samson taught her the power of simplicity.
 For the stage, she changed her name from "Bernard" to "Bernhardt".
 While studying, she also received her first marriage proposal, from a wealthy businessman who offered her 500,000 francs.
 He wept when she refused.
 Bernhardt wrote that she was "confused, sorry, and delighted—because he loved me the way people love in plays at the theater."

 Before the first examination for her tragedy class, she tried to straighten her abundance of frizzy hair, which made it even more uncontrollable, and came down with a bad cold, which made her voice so nasal that she hardly recognised it.
-Furthermore, the parts assigned for her performance were classical and required carefully stylised emotions, while she preferred romanticism and fully and naturally expressing her emotions.
+Furthermore, the parts assigned for her performance were classical and required carefully stylised emotions, but she preferred romanticism and fully and naturally expressing her emotions.
 The teachers ranked her 14th in tragedy and second in comedy.
 Once again, Morny came to her rescue.
 He put in a good word for her with the National Minister of the Arts, Camille Doucet.
 Doucet recommended her to Edouard Thierry, the chief administrator of the Théâtre Français, who offered Bernhardt a place as a pensionnaire at the theater, at a minimum salary.

 Bernhardt made her debut with the company on 31 August 1862 in the title role of Racine's Iphigénie.
 Her premiere was not a success.
 She experienced stage fright and rushed her lines.
 Some audience members made fun of her thin figure.
 When the performance ended, Provost was waiting in the wings, and she asked his forgiveness.
 He told her, "I can forgive you, and you'll eventually forgive yourself, but Racine in his grave never will."
 Francisque Sarcey, the influential theater critic of L'Opinion Nationale and Le Temps, wrote: "she carries herself well and pronounces with perfect precision.
 That is all that can be said about her at the moment."